Myanmar

 euros

-Myanmar is one of the world’s poorest countries.
-Approximately a quarter of its population lives below the poverty threshold, and 65 percent live from agriculture.
-The country is corrupt, and the circumstances in the society are unstable.
 There are over hundred ethnic groups living in Myanmar that are being persecuted.
-The countryside is very poor and its society is highly unstable.
 The long conflict has destroyed the tradition of entrepreneurship and weakened the position of women.

-• 1,578 members in 90 saving and loan groups.
+• 300 women are members of savings and loan groups.

 Related posts